thevixer/ESP32-Promiscuous-osc/README.md

 This project is made for my Bachelor's finalwork.
 It enables you to monitor your own "Safety levels" by scanning your environment for dangerous "Technological activities" (It's a WiFi sniffer, with some personal sensors).

+**VERY IMPORTANT:** *This code is only for educational purposes.
+We don’t want to listen for any private communication and we don't do it.
+All packets that you can listen with this code are public packets without any encryption or secure layer on it, continuously broadcasted to the air by smartphones.
+Please, check which country's laws applies to you before use this code.*

 ## Getting Started

 Some quick guideliness if you wish to run this yourself.